-Shamu is the name that is used in several of the SeaWorld orca shows, and it is the stage name that is given to the “star” of those shows, beginning with the original Shamu in the late 1960s.
+Shamu is the name that is used in several of the SeaWorld orca whale shows.
+It is the stage name that is given to the “star” of those shows, beginning with the original Shamu in the late 1960s.
 Shamu died in 1971.
-However, the name Shamu was trademarked by SeaWorld and has been given to different orcas at various times when performing in Shamu shows in several SeaWorld parks.
+However, SeaWorld trademarked the name Shamu.
+They gave the name to different orcas throughout the years when performing in Shamu shows in several SeaWorld parks.

-Look up and view videos of Shamu.
+Take the day to learn more about Shamu and orca whales.
+Watch videos of Shamu.
 Use #ShamuTheWhaleDay to post on social media.

-The origin of National Shamu The Whale Day stems from the first surviving baby Shamu born in captivity who was born on September 26, 1985.
+The origin of the day stems from the first surviving baby Shamu born in captivity who was born on September 26, 1985.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!